 I know that there are fire service conferences being presented just about year-round, especially at the state and regional levels.
-And two of the biggest conferences in North America—which both draw firefighters and officers from around the globe–are fast approaching: FDIC 2019 in Indianapolis, Indiana, April 8-13 and FRI 2019 in Atlanta, Georgia, August 7-10.
+And two of the biggest conferences in North America—which both draw firefighters and officers from around the globe–are fast approaching: FDIC 2020 in Indianapolis, Indiana, April 20-25 and FRI 2020 in Phoenix, Arizona, August 19-22.

 Your attendance at either or both of those conferences represents a significant amount of investment of both time (yours) and money (your department’s).
 To get the most out of both, it’s useful to do some planning beforehand.
 And not just planning what you want to see and do at the conference, but what you want to be able to do when you get back home.

 Because you know what it’s been like after attending conferences in the past, right?
 Welcome home!
 You’ve just returned from a regional or national fire service conference and now it’s your first day “back on the job”.
 What did you wind up doing?

 Most likely, you dove into that mountain of work that had accumulated in your in-boxes (both electronic and “snail mail” genres) and communicating with your direct reports to find out what had happened while you were gone (Which you probably already knew about thanks to your “electronic leash”, aka, your smartphone).